 G.C.
-Section 56375 delegates LAFCOs the responsibility to approve or disapprove with or without amendment proposals for changes of organization consistent with its adopted written policies, procedures, and guidelines.
+Section 56375 delegates LAFCOs the responsibility to approve or disapprove with or without amendment proposals for change of organization or reorganization consistent with its adopted written policies, procedures, and guidelines.
 LAFCOs are also authorized to establish conditions in approving proposals as long as they do not directly regulate land uses.
-Underlying LAFCOs' determination in approving or disapproving proposed changes of organization is to consider the logical and timely development of the affected agencies in context with statutory objectives and local circumstances.
+Underlying LAFCOs' determination in approving or disapproving proposals for change of organization or reorganization is to consider the logical and timely development of the affected agencies in context with statutory objectives and local circumstances.